Javascript is not enabled.

 Addressing brain fog

-The benefit of brain-healthy behaviors is particularly positive with respect to the common complaint of brain fog.
+The benefits of brain-healthy behaviors are particularly evident with respect to the common complaint of brain fog.
 For U.S. women 35 or older, those who engage in all six brain-healthy behaviors at least three days per week are less likely to experience brain fog — even in perimenopause.

 More than half of women (62%) experience brain fog at least sometimes when they engage in two brain-healthy behaviors at least three days per week.
 But when women engage in all six brain-healthy behaviors, less than a quarter (23%) experience brain fog.